Cypresslin/UbunTuTuMKII/README.md

 Copyright © 2016 Po-Hsu Lin <<po-hsu.lin@canonical.com>>

-The source code is, unless otherwise specified, distributed under the terms of the MIT License.
+The source code is distributed under the terms of the GNU GPLv3.